sourcegraph/sourcegraph-public-snapshot/doc/dev/retrospectives/index.md

 #### Group (10-15 min)

-The goal is to read through each raw feedback item and group related topics together by theme.
+The goal is to read through each raw feedback item and group related feedback items into topics.

 Have the author of each feedback item read it out loud and answer any questions.
-Then ask the author to propose a new or existing theme for this feedback item.
+Then ask the author to propose a new or existing topic for this feedback item and discuss that choice with the group.

 #### Vote (5 min)

-After all feedback items have been organized into themes, ask each participant vote on the _topics_ that they deem most important.
+After all feedback items have been organized into topics, ask each participant vote on the topics that they deem most important.
 Make sure that participants understand the rules for voting:

 - Each person has three votes (+1s).
 - Each person can vote for a topic more than once (e.g. +2, +3).